ClementTsang/almalinux-8-rust/README.md

 # almalinux-8-rust

 A simple Dockerfile set up to build Rust packages.

 Note this does _not_ actually install Rust, it just sets up the package dependencies needed.
+You will stillneed to install Rust (e.g. [dtolnay/rust-toolchain](https://github.com/dtolnay/rust-toolchain)).